Imesh7/trading-system-go/README.md

 ## Running the Application

-To run the application, use the following command: make sure you already installed docker
+To run the application, use the following command.
+Make sure you already installed Docker.

 ```bash